 College basketball’s March Madness tournament is what you’d call a betting frenzy.
 People are drawn to the single-elimination structure of a competition that includes 64 teams.
 They can’t get enough of the randomness or the exercise in filling out a bracket.

 March Madness is so popular, in fact, it appeals to bettors who know nothing about the sport.
 This is in part how you explain more than $305 million in wagers being placed during the 2019 tournament.
 (The 2020 tournament was cancelled due to the coronavirus pandemic.)
+If you want to get in on the action, Doc’s expert college basketball tips can help you find your way through the madness.

 - Kentucky Derby